nicklashansen/policy-adaptation-during-deployment/README.md

 ```
 @article{hansen2020deployment,
   title={Self-Supervised Policy Adaptation during Deployment},
-  author={Nicklas Hansen and Yu Sun and Pieter Abbeel and Alexei A. Efros and Lerrel Pinto and Xiaolong Wang},
+  author={Nicklas Hansen and Rishabh Jangir and Yu Sun and Guillem Alenyà and Pieter Abbeel and Alexei A. Efros and Lerrel Pinto and Xiaolong Wang},
   year={2020},
   eprint={2007.04309},
   archivePrefix={arXiv},